 Four Advantages of Internal Links

 1) First, crawling and indexing!
-Google utilizes internal links to discover new content.
 Internal links help search engines like Google to discover new pages so they could be added to their index.

 2) Internal links help increase the authority of your pages.
-Higher authority helps a website to rank higher on the search engines.
+That helps a website to rank higher.